wesleytian/blog/content/2020/dream-job.md

 tags: ["personal"]
 ---

-Last summer, in my [most popular and inspirational blog post](https://wesleytian.github.io/2019/gpa/) yet, I wrote about how believing in myself, dreaming big, and following my plans to a tee led me from nearly failing high school to landing offers at [Big Tech](https://en.wikipedia.org/wiki/Big_Tech) (Facebook, Google, Microsoft, Amazon, Apple).
+Last summer, in my [most popular and inspirational blog post](https://wesleytian.github.io/2019/gpa/) yet, I wrote about how believing in myself, dreaming big, and following my plans led me from nearly failing high school to landing offers at [Big Tech](https://en.wikipedia.org/wiki/Big_Tech) (Facebook, Google, Microsoft, Amazon, Apple).
 Near the end of that post, I stated that my next goal was to find my "dream job."

 I suspected I had found this "dream" job a few months after working at [Virtually](https://www.tryvirtually.com/).
 Now that my 6-month work anniversary at Virtually has just passed, I can say with certainty that I've found it—for now.
 Things move quickly at startups.